tslateman/site/brevity-quotes-and-notes.md

 ## Leisure Time

+Brevity takes work.
+Mark Twain wrote:

-Mark Twain said, "I didn't have time to write a short letter, so I wrote a long one instead."
+>"I didn't have time to write a short letter, so I wrote a long one instead."

 Delightful!
-But was he *first* to say it?
+But was he *first* to write this?

-French mathematician and philosopher Blaise Pascal said in a letter from 1657:
+In 1656, French mathematician and philosopher [Blaise Pascal](https://en.wikiquote.org/wiki/Blaise_Pascal) wrote:

 > "Je n’ai fait celle-ci plus longue que parce que je n’ai pas eu le loisir de la faire plus courte."

 Google Translate converts this to "I only made this one longer because I didn't have the leisure to make it shorter."
 Almost, but not *exactly* the same.

+Great humor can be achieved with plain words.
 The word "loisir" (leisure) isn't particularly fancy, but Twain's version is still simpler.
-Great humor can be achieved with plain words.

 I ought to leave it here for brevity, but I'm too honest.
 I have to show my work.